vodkamitlime/TIL-Today-I-Learned/00-CS/03-OS/08-Virtual-Memory.md

 - Dividing program into blocks of equal size
 - Page: divided blocks
 - Page frame: Divided area of memory, same size as page
+- Characteristics:
+    - Not logical division, but of size
+    - Simple and efficient (compared to segmentation)
+    - No external fragmentation